AdyGCode/SaaS-FED-Notes/2026/Session-05/Slides-05-01-Database-Revision/slides.md

 ## Exercise 12

+Create two users:

+- `lecturer@localhost`
+- `lecturer@127.0.0.1`

-Grant a user named `lecturer@localhost`  permission to:
+Grant these two users permission to:

 - view (`SELECT`) data in the `students` table